MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 - The user requests a Power Automate premium license.

-We recommend configuring license auto-claim if your environment strategy includes managed environments.
+We recommend configuring license autoclaim if your environment strategy includes managed environments.
 Users of apps and flows encounter the least amount of licensing friction, and you only consume licenses for users who are actively running apps or using Power Automate.

 ### Environment groups and rules